 Dealing with fogging

 Fogging will usually disappear if you place the thermometer in a dry place.
 Alternatively, you can clean and dry the thermometer and place it on a radiator.
-This will usually de-steam the device.
+This will usually clear the condensation.

 FAQs